 Red Star Instability

 A star is very stable during most of its existence.
-There are variable stars which periodically increase in luminosity but generally, this is in a very controlled, orderly, predictable way.
+There are variable stars that periodically increase in luminosity but generally, this variability is controlled, orderly, and predictable.
 Stars who reach the red giant phase of their existence grow more unstable.
 Giant stars experience cooling in their outermost layers due to their huge size which spreads out their heat production over a larger area.
-Sometimes, the cooling allows electrons to pair with their nuclei producing stable atoms which allow more of the heat energy to escape.
+Sometimes, the cooling allows electrons to pair with their nuclei producing stable atoms allowing more of its heat energy to escape.

 Heat energy then leaves the outermost layers of the stay producing cooling; this makes the gas denser and it falls back into the star.
-The collapsing outer layers of the star slams against the hot interior causing these layers to then expand toward the surface.
+The collapsing outer layers of the star slam against the hot interior causing these layers to then expand toward the surface.
 The star then expands and contracts with outer layers collapsing in toward the star center.
-Sometimes the expansion of the heated outer layers causing them to escape the gravitational attraction of the star causing these layers to puff out into space.
+Sometimes the expansion of the heated outer layers results in their escaping the gravitational attraction of the star.
+This causes these layers to puff out into space.
 This gas layer then is heated up by the star producing a luminous planetary nebula.
 This sloughing of the outer layers of the star continues until all that is left behind is the extremely hot, small central core of the red giant – about ten percent of the volume of the original star.